dynatrace-wwse/enablement-browser-dem-biz-observability/docs/6-business-observability-automation.md

     Use the concepts learned in this lab and the information provided by Microsoft CoPilot to complete the dashboard, specifically the remaining 2 columns and business process steps, on your own.

 ### Align Business Process

+Modify the markdown tiles at the top of the dashboard.
+Change the process steps to align and match those of your business process, specifically the 5 key steps in the process.
+Update the KPI based on the information provided by Microsoft CoPilot.

 ![Dashboard Align Business Process](./img/biz-obs-auto_dashboard_align_business_process.png)